 Here’s how it works: When a candidate receives more than 50% of first place votes during the initial tally, that candidate wins.
 The election is decided in favor of the candidate with the clear majority of votes.
 However, if no candidate exceeds 50% after the initial tally ends, the candidates enter an "instant runoff."
 The candidate with the fewest first place votes is eliminated, and all the voters who selected that candidate as their first choice have their votes transferred to their second choice candidate.
 Another tally is conducted, and if a candidate received 50% or more of the votes in this round, that candidate wins the election.
 This process continues until one candidate passes the 50% threshold.
 In essence, even if a voter’s first choice is not the ultimate winner, the ability to rank preferences means their vote still has a meaningful impact on the end result.

 We also have positions that are held by many people – think of city councils, the state legislature in Sacramento, and Congress in Washington DC.
 What’s the most fair way to choose the people who make up those legislative bodies?
+It should be proportional to the constituency it represents.
 That’s where multi-winner ranked choice voting comes in.
-Multi-winner RCV uses the same ranked ballot approach as single-winner and has all the same benefits we’ve talked about so far.
+Multi-winner RCV uses the same ranked ballot approach as single-winner and has all the same benefits you've read about so far.
 But crucially, it adds the concept of proportional representation.

 Proportional representation is the gold standard of representative democracy.
 It means that a legislature should reflect all of the voters who elect them.
 Like-minded voters should be able to elect representatives in proportion to their number.